Thomas Gainsborough: London

 In 1784, Principal Painter in Ordinary Allan Ramsay died and the King was obliged to give the job to Gainsborough's rival and Academy president, Joshua Reynolds.
-Gainsborough remained the Royal Family's favorite painter, however.
+Gainsborough remained the royal family's favourite painter, however.

 In his later years, Gainsborough often painted landscapes.
 With Richard Wilson, he was one of the originators of the eighteenth-century British landscape school; though simultaneously, in conjunction with Reynolds, he was the dominant British portraitist of the second half of the 18th century.

 William Jackson in his contemporary essays said of him "to his intimate friends he was sincere and honest and that his heart was always alive to every feeling of honour and generosity".
 Gainsborough did not particularly enjoy reading but letters written to his friends were penned in such an exceptional conversational manner that the style could not be equalled.
 As a letter writer Henry Bate-Dudley said of him "a selection of his letters would offer the world as much originality and beauty as is ever traced in his paintings".

 In the 1780s, Gainsborough used a device he called a "Showbox" to compose landscapes and display them backlit on glass.
-The original box is on display in the Victoria & Albert Museum with a reproduction transparency.
+The original box is on display in the Victoria and Albert Museum with a reproduction transparency.

 He died of cancer on 2 August 1788 at the age of 61.
 According to his daughter Peggy, his last words were "van Dyck".
 He is interred in the churchyard St Anne's Church, Kew, Surrey, (located on Kew Green).
 It was his express wish to be buried near his friend Joshua Kirby.
 Later his wife and nephew Gainsborough Dupont were interred with him.
 Coincidentally Johan Zoffany and Franz Bauer are also buried in the graveyard.
-As of 2011, an appeal is underway to pay the costs of restoration of his tomb.
+In 2011, an appeal was given to pay the costs of restoration of his tomb, and the tomb was restored in 2012.
 A street in Kew, Gainsborough Road, is named after him.

 Technique

 The art historian Michael Rosenthal described Gainsborough as "one of the most technically proficient and, at the same time, most experimental artists of his time".
 He was noted for the speed with which he applied paint, and he worked more from observations of nature (and of human nature) than from application of formal academic rules.
-The poetic sensibility of his paintings caused Constable to say, "On looking at them, we find tears in our eyes and know not what brings them."
+The poetic sensibility of his paintings caused John Constable to say, "On looking at them, we find tears in our eyes and know not what brings them."

 Gainsborough's enthusiasm for landscapes is shown in the way he merged figures of the portraits with the scenes behind them.
 His landscapes were often painted at night by candlelight, using a tabletop arrangement of stones, pieces of mirrors, broccoli, and the like as a model.
 His later work was characterised by a light palette and easy, economical strokes.

 Gainsborough's only known assistant was his nephew, Gainsborough Dupont.